darrenldl/distrproc/README.md

 ## Technical details/discussions

-- Right now using Domainslib task pool under the hood
+- Uses `Eio` under the hood

-- Not very clear if we can mimic Erlang's `receive ... after` syntax (or Ada's `select ... end` syntax) without having control over effects ourselves, as we need to be able to distinguish "waiting for message" and "waiting on work" promises.
+- Not sure how to distribute tasks across domains - probably need upstream support from `Eio`

+- `Eio` fiber API is flexible enough to mimic selective receive with timeout (see `Distrproc.Selective.recv`)